-Hannah's interest in rewilding stemmed from her passion for animal welfare - she felt that the most effective way she could help animals in Britain was to create more places where wildlife could live safely.
+Hannah's interest in rewilding stemmed from her passion for animal welfare - she felt that the most effective way she could help animals was to create more places where wildlife could live safely.
 She believes that rewilding is the most sustainable way to heal our ecosystems and mitigate climate change.
-She cares deeply about diversity and inclusion, and is committed to making Heal's rewilding spaces accessible and welcoming to everyone.
+She cares deeply about equality, diversity and inclusion and is committed to making Heal's rewilding spaces accessible and welcoming to everyone.

 Rich is an outdoor adventure-lover who is happiest peddling or walking his way around the Yorkshire Dales, where he moved with his family in 2020 and found his new favourite bird species, the curlew.